nickminaev/handson/intro-to-kubernetes/README.md

     spec:
       containers:
       - name: nginx
-        image: nginx:1.7.9
+        image: nginx:1.14.2
         ports:
         - containerPort: 80
 ```

 Let's view it from _bottom to top_ again:

-1. We encounter the same spec for a Pod as we did with the Pod
-1. We're already familiar with the `template` part, which is a part of ReplicaSet.
-1. Other parts we're familiar with are: `replicas` and the `spec.selector`.

 As you may have noticed, the configuration is identical to the ReplicaSet.
 By the way, the ReplicaSet objecs are never used.
 Instead, the Deployments are used.

-Kubernetes has a superpower, according to which it observes the state of the object and if there are changes in the state, it'll try to reconcile them.
-Namely, k8s also keeps track of the previous state of the objects.
-So, the Deployments rely on these abilities.
+Kubernetes has a superpower, according to which not only does it observe the state of the objects, but also keeps track of the previous state.
+Deployments rely on this possibility.

+## Deployments in action